Nate-Mantell/Nathaniel-Mantell-Professional-Profile/src/markdown-pages/2020-04-04-post-three-how-to-write-the-perfect-user-story.md

 1. The number of Bathrooms should display next to the Bathrooms icon with the word “Baths” next to it
 1. Display the text in the Description field with the header “Description:” above it
-1. Display the Agent details as follows with the header “Contact me for viewings!
+1. Display the Agent details as follows

    a) If there is an Agent assigned to the Property, display the following: